-Camden has secured £1.9m for Queen’s Crescent from the Mayor of London’s Good Growth Fund.
-The funding has been awarded to support a range of high street improvement works to better serve the Gospel Oak community, including locally co-designed public realm improvements and support for the market.
+Camden has secured £1.9 million from the Mayor of London’s Good Growth Fund to help improve Queen's Crescent community.
+This funding will be used to support a range of improvements to the high street, including locally co-designed public realm improvements and support for the local market.

-The community co-design stage of the project ran from January to May 2019.
-More than 160 responses were received, through a process that included public meetings, an on-street exhibition, walk-around events and 1:1 interviews with every day street users.
+The community co-design stage of the project ran from January to May 2019 and received more than 160 responses.
+The process involved public meetings, an on-street exhibition, walk-around events and 1:1 interviews with everyday street users.

-A wide range of opinions were expressed, and although views have sometimes been contrasting, a number of priorities and values were shared consistently.
-These results were brought together as a set of design principles:
+Different opinions were expressed, and although views were sometimes contrasting, a number of priorities and values were shared throughout.
+These results were where put together as a set of design principles:

 - making space for the community